MarkAdell/my_articles/README.md

 In the declarative approach, we described the desired outcome.
 We were like "Hey compiler, we want the `evenNumbers` array to hold the value of the `numbers` array after including even numbers only".

 For those unfamiliar with the `filter` function, we will get to that later in the article when we discuss higher-order functions.
-However, I bet that even if this is the first time you encounter the `filter` function, the code is self-descriptive as it reads like English, and this is the beauty of declarative code.
+However, even if this is your first time encountering the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
+And this is the beauty of declarative code.

 We can make the code even more concise using arrow functions.
-Arrow functions provide a shorter syntax for creating function expressions and is supported in many programming languages, also knows as Lambda Expressions.
+Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as Lambda Expressions.

 ```javascript
 // Declarative approach using arrow functions